-The preferred formulation of pre-operative skin antisepsis is CHG plus $\geq$ 70 percent alcohol, with povidone-iodine plus $\geq$ 70 percent alcohol reserved for patients with an allergy to CHG.
+The two recommended formulations of pre-operative skin antisepsis are CHG plus \geq 70 percent alcohol or povidone-iodine plus \geq 70 percent alcohol.
 Data collected for this intervention is no longer reported as a QSM; however, districts may wish to continue to collect, analyse and report on this data element within their facility.